- IMPORTANT INFORMATION AND WHO WE ARE

 EXTERNAL THIRD PARTIES

 Hatch House Games Limited uses a variety of third-party service providers to help us provide services related to our own services.
 Service providers may be located inside or outside of the UK, and the European Economic Area (“EEA”).
-We hold Data Processing Agreements (DPA) in place with all the third-party services, that guarantee that adequate safeguards are put in place with respect to the protection of such Personal Data as required by EU’s GDPR Data Protection policies.
+We hold Data Processing Agreements (DPA) in place with all the third-party services, that guarantee that adequate safeguards are put in place with respect to the protection of such Personal Data as required by the UK and EU’s GDPR Data Protection laws.
 We do not sell personal information to third parties.
+You can contact us with questions regarding these third-parties' data practices.

 The following are examples of these: